-For a BNS merger within $100$ Mpc, MeV and high-energy gamma-rays (for distances $\mathcal{O}(50)$ Mpc even very high-energy gamma-rays can be observed using CTAO\footnote{We ignore extra-galactic background light (EBL) absorption in this case.}) can be identified using AMEGO and Fermi LAT approximately a week post the merger respectively.
-For such a fortunate scenario, EM signatures from the remnant will be detectable across all wavebands including optical.
-This will result in a clear identification of the host galaxy and its redshift using optical spectroscopic observations.
 For BNS mergers occurring within $\mathcal{O}(1)$ Gpc, survey telescopes like SKAO, Roman, Rubin, EP-FXT can discover radio, optical, infrared, and X-ray counterparts within timescales of a week-months.
 However, for these cases gamma-ray observations are challenging.
 The survey telescope observations can be followed up by more sensitive pointing telescopes, like ALMA, VLA, JWST, Chandra, and NuSTAR in the respective wavebands.
 Moreover, observations from Chandra or JWST, will help in host galaxy identification and provide information about redshift when spectroscopic follow-up observations are available.
 In addition, ALMA and VLA can yield precise localizations due to their sub arc-second localization capabilities (dependent on their configuration), which helps in uniquely associating the merger event with its EM counterpart, as discussed in Section~\ref{subsec:multi_wavelength_id}.

 Finally, in the case of BNS mergers several Gpc away, only radio and possibly infrared observations are likely to be made using survey telescopes like SKAO and Roman on timescales of $\mathcal{O}(10)$ days after the merger.
 In such cases, precise follow-up observations can be performed using JWST yielding crucial host galaxy and redshift information.
 However, it would be challenging to characterize the unique features of remnants.
 This is because the radio transient detected as a result cannot be uniquely associated with the detected GW signature from the BNS merger (see Section~\ref{subsec:multi_wavelength_id}).